bshivakumar1/bshivakumar1/README.md

 - 🏢 I am final year Engineering Student pursuing Btech in Electronics & Communication Engineering at Anurag group of Institutions.
 - 💻 I love Technology very much.
-I believe technology upgrade people's life and solve social problem easily.
+I believe technology upgrade people's life and solve problems easily.
 - 🚀 I love Electronics very much.
 Being Electronics and Communication Engineer, I love to talk with Arduino and sensors.
 This interest take me to the world of IOT - Internet of Things.
 - ⚙️ I love analysis and predicting everything around me, This interest in analytics bought me to the world of Data Science.
 - 😎 I love working with communities.
 I cherish the idea of bringing like-minded people together for a common interest.